São Martinho / Magusto (Saint Martin's Day) — events in Madeira

 The next confirmed dates for São Martinho / Magusto (Saint Martin's Day) are 2026-11-11 to 2026-11-11.
 The event recurs every year.

-Where does São Martinho / Magusto (Saint Martin's Day) take place?+
+How do I get to São Martinho / Magusto (Saint Martin's Day) and where should I stay?+

-Is São Martinho / Magusto (Saint Martin's Day) free?+
+What are the local traditions behind São Martinho / Magusto (Saint Martin's Day)?+